 - Normal blood pressure in 12-year-old girls ranges from 102 to 108 systolic pressure over 61 to 65 diastolic pressure.

 To provide early detection and treatment of blood pressure problems, the American Heart Association recommends all children aged 3 and older have their blood pressure measured annually.
-Blood pressure should be checked at every clinic visit in children who are obese, and in children who have medical conditions or take medications that may be associated with hypertension.
+Blood pressure should be checked at every clinic visit in children who are living with obesity, and in children who have medical conditions or take medications that may be associated with hypertension.
 Achieving normal blood pressure levels is important for health, so if your child has elevated blood pressure, follow the treatment plan recommended by his pediatrician.

 Reviewed by Kay Peck, MPH RD